This post and its photos may contain affiliate links, view our disclosure policy.

 - Increases mental clarity and focus

-- Improves future reactions to stress, by regularly practising we change how the body automaically responds to stress
+- Improves future reactions to stress.
+By regularly practicing, we change how the body automatically responds to stress

 Tips for box breathing

 There are several steps that parents and teachers can take to make box breathing easier for their kiddos and themselves:

 - Find a quiet space with as little distraction as possible.